Communication-Efficient Distributed Online Nonconvex Optimization with Time-Varying Constraints: Introduction

 \section{Introduction}

-Distributed optimization for multi-agent networks has garnered significant attention in recent decades, see, e.g., \cite{Tsitsiklis1986, Nedic2009, Nedic2014, Bertsekas2015} and survey papers \cite{Cao2012, Molzahn2017, Nedic2018, Yang2019}.
-The goal is to solve the following optimization problem:

-where ${f_i}:{\mathbb{R}^p} \to \mathbb{R}$ is the private local loss function of agent $i$ and $p$ is a positive integer, ${f}$ is the global loss function of the network, and $n$ is the total number of agents.
-Note that each agent cannot solve the optimization problem independently due to the lack of knowledge of other agents' local loss functions.
-Therefore, agents need to exchange information through a communication topology in order to collaborate.
-However, such a framework may not be applicable in dynamic and uncertain environments where the local loss function is typically time-varying, as in practical applications such as real-time routing in data networks and online advertisement placement in web search \cite{Hazan2016a}.
-To cope with this scenario, distributed online convex optimization is put forward and sparks considerable interest, see recent survey paper \cite{Li2023}.
 Distributed online convex optimization is a sequential decision making problem, which can be understood as a structured repeated game with $T$ iterations between a network of agents and an adversary.
 Specifically, at each iteration $t$, each agent $i$ selects a decision ${x_{i,t}} \in \mathbb{X}$, where $\mathbb{X} \subseteq {\mathbb{R}^p}$ is a known convex set.
 Upon selection, the local loss function ${f_{i,t}}$ is privately revealed to agent $i$ by the adversary (full-information feedback setting).
 The goal of agents is to collaboratively minimize the network-wide accumulated loss, and the corresponding performance metric is network regret